Real-time Elastic Stream Analytics

-Publication: "Distributed Stream Rebalance for Stateful Operator under Workload Variance", in Proceedings of ACM International Symposium on High Performance Parallel and Distributed Computing (HPDC) 2017.
+Publication: "Distributed Stream Rebalance for Stateful Operator under Workload Variance", accepted by IEEE Transactions on Parallel and Distributed Systems (TPDS).
+Earlier version in Proceedings of ACM International Symposium on High Performance Parallel and Distributed Computing (HPDC) 2017.

 With the growth of spatio-textual messages on social media and registered queries, the computation workload for publish/subscribe systems is quickly increasing, which exceeds the capacity of a single server.